Forward Solver¶

 -

-is the offset after which the differentiable transformation for \(\lambda\) is truncated, seecompute_softminmax
+softminmax_orderis the order \(\kappa\) of the differentiable transformation for \(\lambda\), seecompute_softminmax, only applies ifuse_soft_updateisTrue. softminmax_cutoffis the offset after which the differentiable transformation for \(\lambda\) is truncated, seecompute_softminmax, only applies ifuse_soft_updateisTrue.

 Initialization and Run¶